-Scorching weather also hit other parts of the U.S. this week.
-The National Weather Service said heat advisories and warnings are in effect from the Midwest to the Northeast and mid-Atlantic through at least Friday.
-And in Michigan, heavy rains brought flooding, leaving nearly 1 million homes and businesses without power at one point Thursday in the hot weather.
+The National Weather Service said heat advisories and warnings were also in effect from the Midwest to the Northeast and mid-Atlantic through at least Friday.

-Scott Zalitis, who was shirtless in the heat, gorged himself on lime-green popsicles handed out by the group and told volunteers that the temperature at his campsite reached 105 F (41 C) the day before.
-A huge cooler full of food spoiled when all the ice melted and he couldn’t find any more to buy.
+Scott Zalitis, was shirtless and ate lime-green popsicles handed out by a nonprofit group Thursday.
+He told volunteers that the temperature at his campsite reached 105 F (41 C) the day before.

 “It’s miserable.
 I can’t handle the heat no matter what.
 So, I mean, it’s hard to stand.
-Even in the shade it’s too hot,” said Zalitis, who became homeless last year when the apartment where he subleased a room burned down in an electrical fire.
+Even in the shade it’s too hot,” Zalitis said.
 “You want to stay somewhere that’s cool, as cool as possible.”

 The city closed all seven of its outdoor pools Thursday and Friday afternoon because of soaring temperatures.
 Before the closures, the line of people hoping to cool off stretched for more than a city block.

 Associated Press Science Writer Seth Borenstein contributed.
 Follow Flaccus on Twitter at http://www.twitter.com/gflaccus.